 - No consideration is given to the mortgage lender’s excuse that it did not act with malevolent intent.

-- In the end, the Court decides on larger amount in an effort to deter this mortgage lender from ever doing this again.
+- In the end, the Court decides on a larger amount in an effort to deter this mortgage lender from ever doing this again.

-- The Court’s opinion used words that included: utter lack of adequate review, patently unreasonable, recklessly indifferent and wholly unreasonable.
+- The Court’s opinion used words that included: utter lack of adequate review, patently unreasonable, recklessly indifferent, and wholly unreasonable.

 - Judge awards $250,000 in punitive damages.